“Do you want a drink?”

 The catalyst for this year was obvious for me – after a particularly rowdy New Years Eve that left me in bed until 7PM on New Years Day, I made the choice to stop drinking for a while.. and at some point I realised I could do this for ages.
 A whole year if I wanted.
 So that’s what I’m doing.

 - Strange looks

 - Interesting (remembered) conversations

 - A clear mind

 The most interesting part to me though is the permeation of the idea to the people around me, an osmosis-like acceptance of the ‘dry’ approach.

-My boyfriend, my best friend and my boss have all launched into varying degrees of dryness, from a successful month to their own year long attempts.
+My best friend and my boss have both launched into varying degrees of dryness, from a successful month to their own year long attempts.

 To me this is by far the best part.
 Because it means I’m living breathing proof that you can have fun without drinking.
 That’s not to say I’ll never drink again or that I dislike or judge anyone that chooses to consume alcohol.

 Come Jan 1st 2018 I may feel completely differently!

 For now though – it’s just not for me.